Information for Institutional Administrators

 2. Fellowship Funding Structure

 Funds that accompany ACLS fellowships generally take the form of salary replacement at the postdoctoral level and support stipends at the doctoral level.
 Unlike institutional grants, there are no budgets per se for any facilities or research costs.
-Many ACLS fellowships (such as Luce/ACLS Dissertation Fellowships in American Art and Getty/ACLS Postdoctoral Fellowships in the History of Art) provide supplementary funding and assign these funds directly to individual fellows.
+Many ACLS fellowships (such as Luce/ACLS Dissertation Fellowships in American Art) provide supplementary funding and assign these funds directly to individual fellows.

 There is no “Principal Investigator” (PI) for a fellowship, as there is with an institutional grant.
 The awardee for an ACLS fellowship is an ACLS fellow.